Preparing for Occupational Therapy

 - Attend the University Professional and Graduate School Fair

-- Make a list of schools you are interested in and research them thoroughly
+- Narrow down the list of schools you are interested in applying to

-- Find out the earliest date to submit an application
+- Find out important dates to submit an application

 - Retake entrance exam, if necessary